 In accordance with the guidance for directors on internal control "Internal Control: Guidance for Directors on the Combined Code", the Board confirms that there is an ongoing process for identifying, evaluating and managing the significant risks faced by the Group.
 This process has been in place throughout the year under review and is continuing.
-Key areas of focus in this effort since my last Corporate Governance Report have been: (i) careful monitoring of surges of COVID variant threats to the health and welfare of our personnel; (ii) maintaining close scrutiny of all developments affecting or likely to adversely impact the Group's supply chain; (iii) the need to maintain and strengthen the protections for data controlled and/or processed by the Group and to ensure the security of digital assets owned or managed by the Group; (iv) to continue to combat the ever changing menace posed by cyber criminals; (iv) to strengthen stock controls; and (v) to engage in currency hedging.
+Key areas of focus in this effort since my last Corporate Governance Report have been: (i) careful monitoring of developments with passage of vessels and goods through the Suez canal; (ii) maintaining close scrutiny of all developments affecting or likely to adversely impact the Group's supply chain; (iii) the need to maintain and strengthen the protections for data controlled and/or processed by the Group; (iv) ensuring the security of digital assets owned or managed by the Group; (v) continuing to combat the ever changing menace posed by cyber criminals; (vi) strengthening inventory controls and (vii) engaging in currency hedging.
 Sophisticated enhancements and processes for detecting and minimising these risks have been developed and introduced and will continue to be part of our ongoing diligence in this area.